KUA Lay Theng is a Partner in the Infrastructure, Construction & Engineering Practice.

 Prior to joining WongPartnership, Lay Theng was a Partner at a leading law firm in Kuala Lumpur, Malaysia where she handled construction-related disputes.
 She has considerable construction industry sector experience within the region especially in South East Asia.

 Lay Theng is a Fellow of the Chartered Institute of Arbitrators and the Singapore Institute of Arbitrators.
+She also sits as an arbitrator and is on the SIAC Reserve Panel of Arbitrators and the Asian International Arbitration Centre (AIAC)'s Panel of Arbitrators.

 • A developer on various aspects of its project (both transactional and contentious) to reclaim and develop four islands in the Maldives into resorts to be operated by various luxury hotel chains and a staff campus worth US$500 million.